havenstadrp/documentatie/docs/guide/voertuigen/autowinkel.md

 * Players can put their car on display for others to purchase it for the price they set
 * Stores occasion vehicles in the database so they stay there till sold or the seller reclaims their vehicle
-* Players can sell their vehicles outright for the price of the vehicle divided by 2 found in [shared.md](../qb-core/shared.md "mention")

 ## Preview